-In an attempt to secure permission for this cease-fire from Generalissimo Chiang Kai-shek, Rabe, who was living in Nanjing and had been acting as the Chairman of the Nanking International Safety Zone Committee, boarded the USS Panay on December 9.
+In an attempt to secure permission for this ceasefire from Generalissimo Chiang Kai-shek, Rabe, who was living in Nanjing and had been acting as the Chairman of the Nanking International Safety Zone Committee, boarded the USS Panay on December 9.
 From this gunboat, Rabe sent two telegrams.
 The first was to Chiang through an American ambassador in Hankow, asking that Chinese forces “undertake no military operations” within Nanjing.
-The second telegram was sent through Shanghai to Japanese military leaders, advocating for a three-day ceasefire so that the Chinese could withdraw from the city.
+The second telegram was sent through Shanghai to Japanese military leaders, advocating for a three-day ceasefire so the Chinese could withdraw from the city.
 Paul Scharffenberg Tianjin Nanjing

-On December 11, Rabe found that Chinese soldiers were still residing in areas of the Safety Zone, meaning that it became an intended target for Japanese attack despite the majority being innocent civilians.
+On December 11, Rabe found that Chinese soldiers were still residing in areas of the Safety Zone, meaning that it became an intended target for Japanese attacks despite the majority being innocent civilians.
 Rabe commented on how efforts to remove these Chinese troops failed, and Japanese soldiers began to lob grenades into the refugee zone.
 Paul Scharffenberg Tianjin Nanjing

 German businessman John Rabe was elected as its leader because of his status as a member of the Nazi Party and the German-Japanese bilateral Anti-Comintern Pact.
 The Japanese government had previously agreed not to attack parts of the city that did not contain Chinese military forces, and the members of the Committee managed to persuade the Chinese government to move their troops out of the area.
-The Nanking Safety Zone was demarcated through the use of Red Cross Flags.
+The Nanking Safety Zone was restricted through the use of Red Cross Flags.

 On December 1, 1937, Nanjing Mayor Ma Chaochun ordered all Chinese citizens remaining in Nanjing to move into the “Safety Zone.”
 Many fled the city on December 7, and the International Committee took over as Nanjing’s de facto government.
 Paul Scharffenberg Tianjin Nanjing

-Read more details in John Rabe’s Nanjing Diaries and also some information in the diaries of Paul Scharffenberg
+Read more details in John Rabe’s Nanjing Diaries and also some information in the diaries of Paul Scharffenberg.